KokoDoko/JS-Animation-Workshop/README.md

 The winning kart receives a 1-up, shown by a little animation.

 The karts leave the track and enter again in a nice stagger animation.

+## Target audience
+Beginners.
+No javascript or css knowledge required.
+There is only one javascript file.
+All variables and functions are locally scoped to this one file.

+## Todo
+Remove jQuery.